gurkiratbola/NotificationPortal/README.md

 1. Then type `Add-Migration Initial`
 1. Lastly, type `Update-Database`
 1. And that will seed the database and you're good to go!

+### Additional Configurations
+If you plan to host the project to a server, some other configurations needs to be adjusted.
+If this project will be hosted on a **regular domain** or a **sub-domain**, these changes will not apply to you, otherwise do the following:
+1. Navigate to the `Scripts/Custom/script.js` within Visual Studio
+1. On line 4, `subdir = '/'` add your sub-directory here like **`subdir = '/directory_path/`**
+1. After completing the above step navigate to `Service/TemplateService.cs`
+1. On line 16, `private const string SUB_DIRECTORY = "/";` add your sub-directory path similar to Step 2 like **`private const string SUB_DIRECTORY = "/directory_path/";`**
+1. After completing all of these steps, you should be good to deploy the application on a sub-directory successfully.

 Functional Requirements
 ============